jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

 ## Improving Addition Speed

 The ripple-carry adders take a longer time to compute when two large numbers (e.g. 8, 16, 32 bits) are added.
-To reduce the computation time, another structure, called carry-lookahead adders (see figure below), can be used.
+Another structure, called carry-lookahead adders (see figure below), can be used to reduce the computation time.
 It works by creating two signals (P and G) for each bit position, based on whether a carry is propagated through a less significant bit position (at least one input is a '1'), generated in that bit position (both inputs are '1'), or killed in that bit position (both inputs are '0').
 After P and G are generated the carries for every bit position are created.

 <div align=center><img src="imgs/v3/18.png" alt="drawing" width="700"/></div>

 Where Pi = Ai + Bi and Gi = AiBi.
-Within Carry Look Ahead unit, Ci+1 = Gi + PiCi.
-The speed-up is achieved through the fact that Ci being generated at the same time irrespective of ith position.
+Within the Carry Look Ahead unit, Ci+1 = Gi + PiCi.
+The speed-up is achieved through the fact that Ci is being generated simultaneously, irrespective of its position.

 ### Part 2-4-1

-Create a carry-look ahead adder circuit by modifying the project of 3-1 and using dataflow modeling.
+Create a carry-lookahead adder circuit by modifying the project of 3-1 and using dataflow modeling.

-Modify the project of 3-1 as necessary to perform the addition of two four-bit numbers using the carry look-ahead structure and outputting the result on the LEDs.
+Modify the project of 3-1 to add two four-bit numbers using the carry look-ahead structure and output the result on the LEDs.
 Provide carry-in through SW15.
-Hint: You will need to modify FA to output Pi and Gi, and then create and add another module CLA to perform the carry look ahead function.
+Hint: You will need to modify FA to output Pi and Gi and then create and add another module CLA will perform the carry look ahead function.

 **lab2_4_1.v**